-There is so much to show and so little space to provide glimpses into the whole.
+So much to show in too little space here.
 But, I hope this gives you an idea of the feel of two particular shelters; how the upbeat liveliness is combined with calming influences to permeate the whole.
-As an artist in Santa Fe, I see these installation pieces having far reaching affect that other shelters, offices and homes also enjoy through my replication of the process.
+Artwork and wall colors have far reaching affect upon the human psyche.

 "The Pond."
 4X5 feet (48X60 inches) Acrylic and latex on primed panel.
 Installed in clients' Main Activity Room, Samaritan House, Las Vegas, NM.

 Detail from "Where The Butterflies Are."
 Bottom right corner's flowers and butterflies.
 Used for a faux canvas print in Admin Office.

 Pete's Place main entryway's right side after Lawrence painted the design on the wall.
 The artist is seen in mirrored window's reflection as she shoots the wall.
 Original intention was to set the stage to showcase artwork by local artists, who would donate their paintings.
 Lawrence was to select the works based in part on their tonal compatibility with the color palette she had implemented.